tencent-ailab/Penguin-VL/README.md

 ## ⚡ vLLM Inference

 > Installing **vLLM 0.11.0** requires **PyTorch 2.8** and the corresponding compatible version of **Flash Attention**.
 This setup may different from the default Transformers inference environment (which recommends PyTorch ≥ 2.5).
-You may need to create a separate environment or upgrade dependencies accordingly to avoid version conflicts.
+To avoid version conflicts, you may need to create a separate environment or upgrade dependencies accordingly.
+> **Install order note:** if you plan to use vLLM, it's recommended to install **vLLM first**, and then install **Flash Attention**.

 ### Environment